QEC-pages/QDistRnd/joss/paper.md

 not been tested by the authors.
 Several <span>`C`</span> and
 <span>`C++`</span> programs for computing the minimum distance of qubit
-(binary) Calderbank-Shor-Steane (CSS) codes in various stages of development can also be found at the github respository [QEC-pages](https://github.com/QEC-pages) owned by one of the authors.
+(binary) Calderbank-Shor-Steane (CSS) codes in various stages of development can also be found at the GitHub respository [QEC-pages](https://github.com/QEC-pages), owned by one of the authors.

-The lack of available software caused researchers in the field of QECC to either skip the minimum distance calculations altogether [@Panteleev-Kalachev-2019], or develop their own suboptimal algorithms.
+The lack of available software has caused researchers in the field of QECC to either skip the minimum distance calculations altogether [@Panteleev-Kalachev-2019], or develop their own suboptimal algorithms.
 In particular, Bravyi and Hastings [@Bravyi-Hastings-2013] used an exhaustive search over all non-trivial codewords for calculating the minimum distances.

 Note that for some families of QECCs, the distance can be calculated efficiently.
-In particular, N. P. Breuckmann [@Breuckmann-thesis-2017] described an algorithm attributed to S. Bravyi for computing the distance of a surface code based on a locally planar graph; for such a code of length $n$ with
+In particular, @Breuckmann-thesis-2017 described an algorithm attributed to S. Bravyi for computing the distance of a surface code based on a locally planar graph; for such a code of length $n$ with
 $k$ logical qubits, the distance can be computed in